Old B-CC

 • Professional Development for B-CC staff (The Ed Mullaney Professional Development Fund)—The fund helps defray part of the costs of participation in workshops, seminars, and training for the B-CC staff.
 Such participation is crucial in their acquisition of new educational tools and instructional techniques, and the benefits are multiplied as these teachers share their skills and knowledge with their colleagues.
 The costs for workshops averaged $850 per teacher last year.

 • Academic Program and Student Support—B-CC’s academic program puts B-CC on par with the finest public and private high schools in the area.
 It is a goal of the Foundation to assure that B-CC students continue to be challenged to the highest levels of achievement and receive the support they need to reach their potential.
-In a survey of students leaders done at the start of the 2004-2005 school year, the number one priority for the students is having extra time and more focused academic support for all students at all levels, from those struggling to succeed in grade-level courses to those who are taking advanced courses but need extra encouragement and support to succeed.
+In a survey of students leaders done at the start of the 2004-2005 school year, the number one priority of the students is having extra time and more focused academic support for all students at all levels, from those struggling to succeed in grade-level courses to those who are taking advanced courses but need extra encouragement and support to succeed.

-• Opening Doors to College—Another goal of the Foundation is to help all B-CC students, regardless of background and family resources, to be aware of the post-high school opportunities available to them and of what is required of them to take advantage of those opportunities.
+• Opening Doors to College—Another goal of the Foundation is to help all B-CC students, regardless of background and family resources, to be aware of the post-high school opportunities available to them and what is required of them to take advantage of those opportunities.

-• A gift of $6,000 will provide a full year’s funding for College Tracks, a program designed to help students with their college search and application process during the school year, particularly those students whose parents have not attended college and who may be unfamiliar with the college and financial aid application processes.
+• A gift of $900 will provide a full year’s funding for one student at CollegeTracks, a program designed to help students with their college search and application process during the school year, particularly those students whose parents have not attended college and who may be unfamiliar with the college and financial aid application processes.

 • Undesignated—This would allow the Foundation to put the funds in the program(s) most in need.